Last Price Change: July 9, 2023 more» | Previous Price of a Stamp: 63 Cents

-The price of a stamp went up by 3 cents, effective August 29, 2021.
-Additional ounces of material in single-piece letters continue to cost an additional 20 cents each.
+The price of a stamp went up by 3 cents, effective July 9th, 2023.
+Post cards cost less, rising to 51 cents, up from 48 cents.
 Of course, if you own “Forever” stamps, the value of your stamp goes up or down automatically when the rates change, so there’s not much to worry about.
-Now that the price has increased by three more cents, if you buy new Forever Stamps, they’ll cost 58 cents each.
+Now that the price has increased by three more cents, if you buy new Forever Stamps, they’ll cost 66 cents each.

 Stamps work with single-piece First-Class Mail — basically, a standard letter.
 If you’re using a common no. 10 envelope, your mail will be eligible for letter pricing.
 Letters can weight up to one ounce.
 Technically, letters must be a rectangle.
 They can be up to 6-1/8 inches high by 11-1/2 inches wide; but there are minimums too: 3-1/2 inches high x 5 inches wide.
 If these rules aren’t met, other charges can apply, so a single stamp won’t be enough to deliver your item.

 Stamps.com is the best way to manage all your mailing needs.
 Sign up today for a no-risk trial and an $80 offer!

 - Stamp Price Increase 2023 – The New Price of a Stamp

 - The Price of Mailing Ballots to Voters